 Helping our children develop empathy for others is an important part of parenting.
-According to Harvard researchers, identifying feelings and talking about what children deal with in other parts of the world can help our kids develop empathy for those in need.
+According to Harvard researchers, identifying feelings and talking about what children deal with in other parts of the world can help our kids develop empathy for people in need.
 Talking also helps our kids gain an appreciation for the privileges we have simply because we live in a developed country.
-Get tools and ideas for how to talk to your kids about the global water crisis and help them develop empathy for those in need.
+Get tools and ideas for how to talk to your kids about the global water crisis and help them develop empathy for people in need.

 Explaining the global water crisis to my daughter

-Our copy of the World Vision magazine had just arrived in the mail.
-The cover shows 5-year-old Grace in Uganda getting water out of a dirty pond.
+I remember the day our copy of the Spring 2018 World Vision magazine arrived in the mail.
+The cover showed 5-year-old Grace in Uganda getting water out of a dirty pond.
 My 3-year-old daughter, Ruby, looked at the photo and asked, “What is she doing?”
 We were standing in our newly remodeled kitchen, where Ruby can get her own cup, and walk over to the refrigerator and get filtered water for herself if she’s thirsty.
 (And then promptly spill it, but that’s beside the point.)

 “Well,” I explain, “this little girl is just a couple years older than you, and she can’t just walk over to the fridge to get clean water at her house.
 She has to walk a long way and fill her jug with water from this pond and carry it all the way back to her house.
 I’ll bet that’s a lot of work.”